5-Day Fall Break Planner - MetroFamily Magazine

 Day 5.
 Level up on outdoor fun!

 Start your day with a morning hike at Martin Park Nature Center.
 This nature hotspot has been an annual Family Favorite for many years!
-Its convenient location, inclusive amenities and serene trails make the park an hub for exploration.
+Its convenient location, inclusive amenities and serene trails make the park a hub for exploration.

 Nothing says outdoor fall fun more than a visit to a pumpkin patch and the metro is home to several options!
 Chester’s Pumpkin Patch is a short drive north from Martin Park where you can get your fill of farm fun from hayrides and barnyard games to a petting zoo, pony rides and more.
 For a patch near you, check out our comprehensive list at metrofamilymagazine.com/pumpkin-patches.